Comparing home broadband deals in Liverpool

 Broadband coverage can vary slightly depending on your location, though.
 When you enter your address into the broadband comparison table above, we’ll only show the packages that should be available at your home.
 When you click through to a provider, further checks will be carried out to confirm the service is available.

 In 2015, Liverpool was added to the list of gigabit cities in the UK when Hyperoptic installed FTTP connections to several developments around the city, including Wapping Quay, Dock Mill and Hamilton House.

 Broadband upgrades in and around Liverpool are being managed by the Merseyside Connected project, which has been responsible for millions of pounds worth of infrastructure improvements.
 Now it's supporting the rollout of the Government's Project Gigabit scheme, which aims to give access to 1Gb broadband to 85% of the country in the coming years.

 Comparing mobile broadband in Liverpool

-Liverpool generally has very good mobile coverage, with all four of the networks providing at least a 3G signal to the central and outlying areas of the city.
-That means you should have no trouble getting fast mobile broadband wherever you are, especially if you have access to the superfast 3G now offered by some networks such as Three.
+Liverpool generally has very good mobile coverage with all four networks - EE, O2, Three and Vodafone - providing at least a 4G signal to the central and outlying areas of the city.
+That means you should have no trouble getting fast mobile broadband wherever you are.